Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **Geography:**

-Abassid scholars calculated the earths circumference and diameter and were only off by 30-ish kilometres using only trigonometry and circle geometry.
+Abbasid scholars calculated the earths circumference and diameter and were only off by 30-ish kilometres using only trigonometry and circle geometry.

 Muhammad al-Idrissi in 12th Century Sicily created a world map unrivalled inaccuracy in detail which was used for hundreds of years afterwards and records an account of Muslim sailors who ventured 31 days across the Atlantic Ocean and arrived at Unknown piece of land, most likely the Americas.

 **Physics:**

-Al-Haytham wrote a book called the book of optics which argued that light was composed of rays travelling straight lines and built the Camera Obscura to prove his theory leading to the development of a camera 1000 years later.
-He also calculated the depth of the earths atmosphere which was only verified once spacecraft left the Earth and was also the founder and developer of the scientific method.
+Al-Haytham wrote a book called the book of Optics which argued that light was composed of rays travelling straight lines and built the Camera Obscura to prove his theory leading to the development of a camera 1000 years later.
+He also calculated the depth of the earth's atmosphere which was only verified once spacecraft left the Earth and was also the founder and developer of the scientific method.

 Al-Jazari in the 12th century was known for designing and building automatic machines such as clocks, music robots and hand washing machines powered by water.